EvaluationContext/evaluationcontext.github.io/_posts/2025-01-26-deneb-force-directed.md

 The point of running the Scanner API was to create a report that catalogues everything in Power BI.
 After playing around for a bit I ended with up a similar model to [Rui Romano's](https://www.linkedin.com/in/ruiromano/) [PBI Scanner](https://github.com/RuiRomano/pbiscanner) solution.
 To reduce the complexity of measures, all of the main artifacts (Workspaces, Report, Semantic Models) are considered as objects in a object table.
 As a side note this model integrates perfectly with the [Fabric Log Analytics for Analysis Services Engine report template](https://github.com/microsoft/PowerBI-LogAnalytics-Template-Reports/blob/main/FabricASEngineAnalytics/README.md), giving all tenant metadata and alongside refresh and query performance (Artifacts == Objects).

-I imported the table above and called it `accessToObject Edges`{:.console}.
+I imported the table above and called it `accessToObject Edges`{:.txt}.
 It is disconnected from the model so that we can use DAX measures to filter the graphs to give specific sub-graphs, from the perspective of specific objects or users.
-Additional I added a `Vertex Type`{:.console} dimension to filter nodes to clear the graph up when required.
+Additional I added a `Vertex Type`{:.txt} dimension to filter nodes to clear the graph up when required.

 Rather than just listing permission in a table, lets create a visualization to help make the data more understandable.